Australian Bombshell Tarsha Whitmore Sends Temperatures Soaring In Gold Thong Bikini

 On Sunday, September 22, the Australian bombshell shared a sizzling new photo to her feed that is getting recognized for all of the right reasons.
 The snap was captured outside, and saw the 19-year-old ready for a dip in the pool in a seriously skimpy bikini that left very little to the imagination.

-Tarsha sent pulses racing in an impossibly tiny bikini that provided for a seriously NSFW display that drove her 546,000 followers absolutely wild.
+Tarsha sent pulses racing in an impossibly tiny bikini that provided for a seriously NSFW display, which drove her 546,000 followers absolutely wild.
 She posed with her curvaceous backside to the camera as she flaunted her famous curves underneath the warm sun in a minuscule gold two-piece that did nothing but favors for her killer physique.

-The social media sensation’s itty-bitty swimwear consisted of a daringly cheeky thong bikini that hardly provided any coverage to her peachy derriere — and sight her fans hardly seemed bothered by.
+The social media sensation’s itty-bitty swimwear included a daringly cheeky thong bikini that hardly provided any coverage to her peachy derriere — a sight her fans hardly seemed bothered by.
 Tarsha’s booty was left on display in its entirety, as was a view of her toned legs that sported an all-over bronzed glow.
 The thin waistband of the metallic swimsuit sat high up on the babe’s trim waist, accentuating her flat midsection and hourglass silhouette in all of the right ways.

 Tarsha also sported a matching gold bikini top for her day by the pool.
 Though her pose left the front half of the number nearly out of sight, a zoomed-in look at the garment revealed its scandalous scoop neckline that would provide for more than an eyeful of cleavage, while some serious sideboob nearly spilled out of the side.
 It cut off just below her bust, exposing her sculpted abs and toned tummy for her fans to ogle in.

 The Instagram model completed her look by wearing her long, honey brown hair down, pulling it behind her shoulders so it spilled down her back and down to her booty.
-Tarsha also sported a full face of makeup for the steamy shot that included a glossy lip, thick coat of mascara, and highlighter that glimmered underneath the golden sun, accentuating her facial features.
+Tarsha also sported a full face of makeup for the steamy shot that included a glossy lip, a thick coat of mascara, and a highlighter that glimmered underneath the golden sun, accentuating her facial features.

 Unsurprisingly, the new addition to the Aussie babe’s Instagram feed was an instant hit with her horde of fans.
-The snap has racked up well over 25,000 likes within its first 24 hours of going live to the social media platform, as well as hundreds of comments with compliments for Tarsha’s jaw-dropping display.
+The snap racked up well over 25,000 likes within its first 24 hours of going live to the social media platform, as well as hundreds of comments with compliments for Tarsha’s jaw-dropping display.

 “You are goals girl,” one person wrote, while another said that Tarsha was “one of the most sexy girls in the world.”